UGC Marketing Examples for 2025 (+ Takeaways)

 Showcase a variety of user-generated content, ranging from simple builds to complex designs.
 Celebrate the diversity of creativity within your community and invite everyone, regardless of skill level, to join in and share what they create.
 Recognize outstanding contributions through features on official channels or prizes for winners of contests and challenges.
 This recognition incentivizes participation and motivates users to continue engaging with the platform.

-#4.
-GoPro: Showcasing Customer Adventures
+GoPro Showcasing Customer Adventures

 GoPro has consistently utilized user-generated content (UGC) to highlight the exhilarating experiences captured by their cameras.
-They continued to excel in this strategy in 2024 by launching the #GoProHeroChallenge.
+They continued to excel in this strategy by launching the #GoProHeroChallenge.
 This campaign asked GoPro users worldwide to share their most exciting and amazing moments captured with GoPro cameras.

 Participants were encouraged to upload their videos and photos to social media platforms using the campaign hashtag #GoProHeroChallenge.
 The entries showcased a diverse array of adventures, including extreme sports, travel escapades, wildlife encounters, and everyday moments made extraordinary through GoPro technology.
 GoPro curated and featured the best submissions on their official channels, amplifying the reach of these captivating stories.